Cinema

 CINE 444 Animation I (Units: 3)

 Prerequisites: Online portfolio review required.
 Deadline: April 20th.
-Enrollment by consent of the instructor only.
+Enrollment by permission of the instructor only.

 CINE 445 Animation II (Units: 3)